Applications are validated

 Some conditions mean that you have to submit extra details before work can start.
 We will check that you have met the conditions and approve the work, this is called 'formal discharge'.
 It is your responsibility to check if conditions need to be ‘formally discharged' by us.

-The details of how you have met the conditions must be submitted on the 'Approval for reserved matters following outline approval' form together with the current application fee.
+The details of how you have met the conditions must be submitted on the 'Approval of details reserved by condition' form together with the current application fee.

 You can submit the form: